greg-raven/hdc/_posts/2015-04-23-2015-victor-valley-bicycle-tour.md

 Registration is not yet set up, but you will be able to register on-line through Active.com, as well as in person at the site, starting the night before the ride.

-I will be publishing updates here as I get them, or you can go to the ride’s website: VictorValleyBicycleTour.com
+I will be publishing updates here as I get them, or you can go to the ride's website: VictorValleyBicycleTour.com